Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Advanced Stats

-- In the past 10 games, the Stars have scored 0.5 more goals per game than their season average.
+- In their past 10 games, the Stars have scored 0.5 more goals per game than their average on the season.

+- The Stars have given up the third-fewest goals in league play this season, 215 (2.6 per game).

 - The team has the league's fourth-best goal differential at +66 this season.